-A depository certificate of deposit is an authorized investment if the certificate is issued by a depository institution that has its main office or a branch office in the State of Texas and is:
+A depository certificate of deposit is an authorized investment if the certificate is issued by a depository financial institution that has its main office or a branch office in the State of Texas and is:

-- (1) guaranteed or insured by the Federal Deposit Insurance Corporation or its successor; - (2) secured by authorized obligations as provided by this Policy; and, - (3) Invested by the City through a depository institution that (a) has its main office or a branch office in the State of Texas;; and (b) is selected by the City; - (4) This authority is not to include brokered certificates of deposit securities.
+- guaranteed or insured by the Federal Deposit Insurance Corporation or its successor; - (2) secured by authorized obligations as provided by this Policy; and, - (3) invested by the City through a depository institution that (a) has its main office or a branch office in the State of Texas;; and (b) is selected by the City;

+This authority is not to include brokered certificates of deposit securities.

 All collateral must be fully documented, executed with authorizing documentation, and held at an independent, approved third party institution.
-Depository certificates of deposit may be purchased from the City's then-current depository institution.
+Collateral provided above FDIC insurance coverage will have a minimum of 102% of the deposit.
+Depository certificates of deposit may be purchased from the City's then-current depository institution on a competitive basis.